colin-olito/shelteringOnSexChrom/README.md

 ## Citing information
 *Please cite the paper as*:

 Olito, C., B. Hansson, S. Ponnikas, J.K.
 Abbott.
 2022.
-Consequences of partially recessive deleterious genetic variation for the evolution of inversions suppressing recombination between sex chromosomes. *Evolution* XX: XX--XX. doi: XXX
+Consequences of partially recessive deleterious genetic variation for the evolution of inversions suppressing recombination between sex chromosomes. *Evolution* XX: XX--XX. doi: 10.1111/evo.14496.

-Full citing information will be provided when it is made [available through the publisher](https://onlinelibrary.wiley.com/toc/15585646/0/0).
-You can also contact me directly if you would like a reprint.
+The published article, along with all supplementary material, is Open Access and [freely available through the publisher](https://doi.org/10.1111/evo.14496).
+You can also contact me directly if you would like a copy.

 A version of record for this repository at the time of acceptance is archived on Zenodo [![DOI](https://zenodo.org/badge/449208001.svg)](https://zenodo.org/badge/latestdoi/449208001).